 Implementing the strategy

-To implement the company’s strategy it is important to have a strategy process in place.
-A strategy is important because it helps determine the goals missions/objectives and the policies needed.
+To implement the company’s strategy, it is important to have a strategy process in place.
+A strategy is important because it helps determine the goals, missions/objectives, and policies needed.

 Companies create a plan of action that helps achieve a particular goal.
 This plan is often defined as a strategy.
 Luckily, organizations have learned to define their position in the market, analyze their competitive environments, and acquire a competitive and corporate advantage.
 They also understand the threats to sustaining that advantage.